But they that wait upon the Lord shall renew their strength;

 "You have to take it one bite at a time," he went on to say.

 George Dunn now holds the Gold Medal in regard to Mount Rainier, with over 500 ascents of the peak and counting -- plus 40 winter ascents.
 Most impressive.
-He reached the summit of Everest, via the Northeast Ridge, in 1991.
-Well of course.
-Like, it was about time Geo.
+He reached the summit of Everest, via the Northeast Ridge, in 1991 ... well of course.

 Stopping for a brief chat with Dunn one day above 13,000-feet on Mount Rainier while he descended from the summit with his team, as I aspired to lead my own ascent of Washington's tallest mountain somewhere in the mid-1990's, his mop of blond hair was all combed immaculately off to one side.
 Not even a bead of sweat seemed to seep from his forehead as we spoke, nor was a single hair really out of place above his glowingly tanned face.

 "The wind is blowing at over 80 miles an hour up there," he said, pointing up and over his shoulder.
 "I highly recommend that you turn around," he screamed back at me in the wind.
 Looking up at a massive storm cloud surging over the summit not far above, we took his advice and begrudgingly headed back down the mountain.
 Compared to this movie star-looking dude, my two friends and I looked like a trio of skinny, pale, soaking wet muskrats.

 * * * * *

 A couple of decades later I was a newly State-licensed Professional Driving Instructor and "happened" to teach George Dunn's youngest son to drive, at the rather prestigious Eastside Catholic School.
 It was all I could do to stay focused while discussing his kid's pretty good driving skills with George.
 Now this has to be, this must be plain prophetic; how else would you describe it?